Define where the pipeline should find input data and save output data.

 This flag should be used only when the contigs are of poor quality (e.g. short) to predict partial genes.

-For more information check RGI documentation.
+For more information check the RGI documentation.

 Modifies tool parameter(s):